 Building upon Goodwin’s mission to educate a diverse student population in a dynamic environment, the institute will train educators, conduct research and share findings based on the Universal Design for Learning (UDL) framework.
 UDL is an educational approach centered on the idea that students learn best when they are provided multiple opportunities to access content, engage with it and show what they know.

 “Goodwin has been at the forefront of applying the UDL approach in the college setting for several years,” said Linda Gerstle, CEO of CAST, the nonprofit education group responsible for defining and promoting UDL.
 “Launching this institute is a testament to the dedication of Goodwin’s leadership in driving the adoption of UDL both internally and at other educational institutions.”

-Dr. Diana J. LaRocco, Dean of Social and Educational Sciences and General Education at Goodwin College, will serve as the institute’s executive director.
+Dr. Diana J. LaRocco, Dean of Social and Educational Sciences and General Education at Goodwin University, will serve as the institute’s executive director.
 She is responsible for the development oversight of training programs and research, as well as collaborating with other higher education, government and professional organizations and national stakeholders.

 Serving Diverse Student Populations

 The goal of UDL is to develop expert learners, and the UDL framework provides each student with the same advantages and opportunities for success.
 It is predicated on the idea that from the beginning, curriculum, instruction and assessment should be flexible enough to accommodate different learning styles.
 Concepts such as inclusivity, fairness and equity form the foundation of UDL.